 - Copies of past and current Individual Education Plan (IEP)

-- Copies of the child’s past two report cards
+- Copies of your child’s past two report cards

 - Detailed student class work or at-home projects (optional)

 Interviews will be scheduled based on the point of entry you wish to enroll at.
 Please note that interviews do not guarantee a spot within Madrona.

 Student visits are an integral part of the admissions process.
 Shortlisted families will be contacted for a visit day.
 Student visits are a way for Madrona and the student to see what a typical day would be involve.
 K to Grade 3 Applicants are required to do an initial half-day visit and then, if successful, a subsequent full-day visit.
 Grade 4 and above students are required to do a full-day visit and may be asked to come in for a second or third visit if the school deems necessary.

 Please note that student visit days do not guarantee a spot within Madrona.

 After the Student Visit a decision will be made in consultation between staff, admissions coordinators, school counsellors and school administration.